Balenciaga: Advertising campaign involving children

 On TikTok, videos of users destroying Balenciaga products made the controversy viral.
-Among the brand's ambassador, Kim Kardashian expressed disgust and outrage, and Nicole Kidman was criticized for refusing to denounce the campaign.
+Among the brand's ambassadors, Kim Kardashian expressed disgust and outrage, and Nicole Kidman was criticized for refusing to denounce the campaign.
 On November 22, Balenciaga removed both campaigns and apologized.
 For the "Garde-Robe" campaign, Balenciaga announced that it was taking legal action against the production company North Six and set designer Nicholas Des Jardins, claiming that they were responsible for the advertisement with the child pornography court document.
 In response, the set designer's attorney said that Balenciaga representatives were present at the shoot and handled the papers and props used.
 Balenciaga dropped their legal action on December 2.
 Creative director Demna Gvasalia apologized.
 In March 2023, he stated "I didn't see the creepy part of it.
 But it's obvious now", "It was […] a stupid mistake".

-Validation chain

 Kering stated that a committee of dozens of people approved the campaign, photographer Galimberti stated that he was only requested to light the scene, and take the shots.
 Balenciaga’s CEO Charbit elaborated "The artistic director oversees the creative.
 I take all the business decisions, have the final cut and responsibility.
 We collectively failed."
 Kering's CEO François-Henri Pinault stated that he took full responsibility.

+In January 2025, the CGT, France’s main trade union, submitted a report alleging mistreatment of the six children featured in the November 2022 campaign to the parliamentary Commission of Inquiry into Violence Committed in Film, Audiovisual, Live Performance, Fashion and Advertising Sectors.
+The CGT stated that no prior authorization was requested and that the photo shoot took place on school days, in violation of the French Labour Code.
+The report states that no parent would ever have allowed their children to be placed in the midst of such a staging.

+"Balenciaga's Machiavellian deceit consisted of only summoning the children of Balenciaga employees, thus carrying out a real trap."

+In January 2026, the CGT revealed that the Labor Inspectorate controlled Balenciaga based on the CGT report.
+They found that no mandatory autorisation was requested and that the parents have been abused as employees.
+It wrote that "Balenciaga’s teams pressured the horrified parents, who naturally opposed the online publication of such photos of their children."
+The CGT called for a medical examination and judicial protection for the six children.

+In June 2026, the association Juristes pour l'enfance wrote to the Paris Public Prosecutor's Office and to the French Office for Minors (OFMIN), requesting medical examinations of the six children who appeared in the campaign.
+The association also called for "a criminal investigation, or at the very least a social inquiry into the situation of the minors".